 About the Author:

-He spends most of his time playing tennis and taking care of his family.
+He spends most of his time playing tennis, taking care of his family, and thinking about the proper asset allocation once a quarter.
 Financial Samurai was started in 2009.
 It is one of the most trusted personal finance sites on the web with over 1.5 million pageviews a month.
 Pick up a hard copy of my new WSJ bestseller, Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
 It's the best personal finance book you'll ever read.

 Is it rational to consider Pension and SS as the fixed components of a portfolio?
 If yes, how do you !) account for it in asset allocation 2) allocate retirement funds to stocks – 80 to100%?